 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.
-Training is provided as required with a briefing each year.
-Separate training is provided to all new staff on appointment.
+Training is provided as required annually with e-learning and training.
+All SLT members have training each week and our DSL and DDSL's have top up training for 2 years.
+Separate training is provided to all new staff on appointment as part of their induction.
 The DSL will attend training at least every other year to enable them to fulfil their role.
 Any update in national or local guidance will be shared with all staff in briefings and then captured in the next whole school training.
 This policy will be updated during the year to reflect any changes brought about by new guidance.

-Governor training is provided as required by KCSiE 2023
+Governor training is provided as required by KCSiE 2024.